Tsk Tsk

 So, what do I have to squawk about?

 That’s where the tsk tsk comes in.
 I have been acting like my child self, working on the old programs I learned as a child.
-As a result, my life has become stuck in a loop of excuses, blaming low-importance tasks as to why I’m not where I desire in my life.
-After years of therapy and helping myself overcome the past by reading books, watching YouTube videos with personal development gurus, and lots of self-reflection, I now understand why that is.
-I’m at the stage now where I have to move and do something to change.
+As a result, my life has become stuck in a loop of excuses, blaming low-importance tasks for why I’m not where I desire to be.
+After helping myself overcome the past by reading books, watching YouTube videos with personal development gurus, and doing lots of self-reflection, I now understand why that is.

 Hey, change is hard!
 It takes focus and motivation, which are traits of a person who loves themselves.
 They don’t need approval or validation.
 Who they are is enough.

-When we handle life through the lens of a child, we don’t know how to love ourselves and look to others for approval and worthiness.
 Children want to please their parents innately.
-Most of today’s children don’t get the attention they require to establish a bond with a parent.
+However, most of today’s children don’t get the attention they require to establish a bond with a parent.
 Look around.
-Do you see a lot of parents interacting with their children?
+Do you see many parents interacting with their children?
 Many seem to be too busy on their screens.

 But back to me and my childlike ways.